StarRocks/starrocks/docs/loading/gcs.md

-# Load data from S3
+# Load data from GCS

 import InsertPrivNote from '../assets/commonMarkdown/insertPrivNote.md'

-StarRocks provides two options for loading data from S3:
+StarRocks provides two options for loading data from GCS:

 1. Asynchronous loading using Broker Load
 2. Synchronous loading using the `FILES()` table function